Flaky Buttermilk Biscuits

 Step 5: Bake

+Preheat oven to 375°F (190°C).
 Bake for 12–15 minutes, or until biscuits are golden brown and reach an internal temp of 190°F (88°C).
+Cool slightly before serving.

 Step 6: Enjoy!

 These flaky, buttery biscuits are perfect on their own, but even better with honey, butter, or as the base for a crispy chicken biscuit sandwich.
-Thanks to the white Sonora flour, they have a nutty, slightly sweet flavor that makes them unique.
+Thanks to the White Sonora flour, they have a nutty, slightly sweet flavor that makes them unique.